istio/istio.io/content/en/docs/setup/install/istioctl/index.md

-In addition to installing any of Istio's built-in [configuration profiles](/docs/setup/additional-setup/config-profiles/), `istioctl manifest` provides a complete API for customizing the configuration.
+In addition to installing any of Istio's built-in [configuration profiles](/docs/setup/additional-setup/config-profiles/), `istioctl install` provides a complete API for customizing the configuration.

 - [The `IstioOperator` API](/docs/reference/config/istio.operator.v1alpha1/)